froesecom/erik-fyi/README.md

 Uses Jekyll and jQuery.
 Other than that, pretty vanilla.

 ## TODO
-- add meta descriptions to about page
+- make a better speach bubble
 - add some fireballs already
 - minify assets
 - add open graph image for sharing